aws-solutions-library-samples/guidance-for-real-time-monitoring-of-aws-elastic-disaster-recovery-using-amazon-q-developer/README.md

 ![agent_installation_event](assets/CreateSourceServerForDrsEvent.png)

+## Interactive Capabilities

+Users can then interact with Amazon Q Developer in the Slack channel using natural language queries such as:
-### Build a simple prompt in your Slack channel and ask Amazon Q status of replication status of source servers in Elastic Disaster Recovery service.
+- "What is the replication status of my source servers in X region?"

-In the Slack channel, use a simple prompt such as "**@Amazon Q What is the status of data replication of my source servers in Elastic Disaster Recovery service in Ireland region?**" to interact with Elastic Disaster Recovery resources through simple conversational commands in Slack, without needing to access the AWS Console.
+- "Show me source servers with stalled replication"
+- "What's the recovery readiness of server X?"

 ## Next Steps